-Anxiety Therapy that identifies and heals the root cause
+Anxiety Therapy that Identifies and Heals the Root Cause

-Anxiety is your nervous system’s warning light – it’s not your enemy – it’s a message.
-Most approaches to anxiety try to silence that message, which is foolish and futile.
-It’s like disconnecting a warning light in your car instead of fixing the problem it’s trying to alert you to.
+Anxiety is your nervous system’s warning light – it’s not your enemy, it’s a message.
+Most approaches to anxiety try to silence that message, which is like disconnecting a warning light in your car instead of fixing the problem it’s alerting you to.
+When the underlying issue is identified and repaired, the warning light turns off automatically.
+It’s the same with anxiety – when the root cause is identified and healed, the anxiety fades away naturally.

-The seeds of your anxiety took root in your early childhood, when your sense of self was forming.
-A deep emotional wound (core wound) shaped you, and since then, you’ve been working (often subconsciously) to keep that emotional pain at bay.
-Anxiety and panic are warning signals that your core wound is being reactivated by something that’s happening now.
+The seeds of anxiety almost always took root in early childhood, when your sense of self was forming.
+A deep emotional wound shaped the core of your psyche, and since then you’ve been working – often subconsciously – to keep that pain and overwhelm at bay.
+Anxiety and panic are warning signals that this core wound is being reactivated by something happening now.
+The things you think you’re anxious about – failure, social situations, health, finances – may have activated your anxiety, but they didn’t cause it.

 Hi, I’m Lee Bladon, and as an anxiety therapist, I can help you to heal your anxiety it at its core.
-Together we’ll gently and safely explore your anxiety – with your body, heart, mind and soul – to identify and heal the underlying cause, so it naturally softens and fades away.
+Having suffered from anxiety myself for almost 20 years, I know how real it feels – and I know what it takes to resolve it.
+Together we’ll gently and safely explore your anxiety – with body, heart and mind – to identify and heal the underlying cause, so it naturally softens and fades away.

-When we explore what lies beneath your anxiety, we’ll find a deficient feeling that your nervous system is afraid of re-experiencing.
-The deficient feeling was caused by a core wound, and is linked to a core belief, such as: I’m inherently bad, unlovable or don’t matter.
-Together, the core wound, core belief, deficient feeling, and fear of re-experiencing it all subconsciously fuels your anxiety.
+When we explore what lies beneath the anxiety, we typically find a deficient feeling that your nervous system is afraid of re-experiencing – caused by a core emotional wound that’s linked to a core belief such as “I’m unlovable”, “I don’t matter” or “I’m not enough.”
+Together, the core wound, core belief, deficient feeling and fear of re-experiencing it, all subconsciously fuel your anxiety.

 Different Types of Anxiety